Ito's Formula for Gaussian Processes with Stochastic Discontinuities

 \section{Regularity in the Cameron-Martin space}

 In this section, we study the regularity of the elements of the Cameron-Martin space of $X$ as required in condition (H).
-We will present sufficient conditions in terms of the quadratic variation of $X$ and in terms of integral representations of $X$ with respect to sufficiently regular Gaussian processes.
-Simple sufficient conditions in terms of the covariance function of $X$ have already been stated in Remark \ref{rem:Wp} (ii).
+We provide sufficient conditions in terms of the mixed planar variation of the covariance function, the quadratic variation of $X$, and finally consider the case, when $X$ has an integral representation with respect to a Gaussian martingale.

-\begin{defi} We say that $X$ is \emph{$W^*_2$-regular}, if $CM_X\subset W^*_2([0,T])$, i.e. if every function $\inth$ in the Cameron-Martin space of $X$ belongs to $W^*_2([0,T])$.
-Moreover, we call $X$ \emph{$W^*_2$-dense}, if $CM_X\cap W^*_2([0,T])$ is dense in $CM_X$. \end{defi} Recall that condition (H) requires $X$ to be $W^*_2$-dense and $H_X$ to be separable.
-If $W^*_2$-denseness is replaced by the stronger condition of $W^*_2$-regularity, then the Wick-It\^o integral in the It\^o formula (Theorem \ref{thm:Ito}) can be defined with respect to the first chaos, and not only with respect to a dense subset.

-As a first basic example we note that every Gaussian martingale $X$ with RCLL paths is $W^*_2$-regular by Remark \ref{rem:Wp} (i).
-This is, because all elements of its Cameron-Martin space are absolutely continuous with respect to its nondecreasing variance function and, thus, of bounded variation, see the proof of Theorem \ref{thm:relation_ito}.

-We next provide a sufficient condition for $X$ to be $W^*_2$-regular in terms of the planar quadratic variation of the covariance function of $X$.

-\begin{prop} Suppose that the variance function $V$ of $X$ is regulated, $X$ is weakly regulated and $H_X$ is separable.
-Moreover, assume that